swordapp/swordv3/src/sections/METADATA_DEPOSIT.md

 3. The profile of the metadata, such as the RIOXX profile for DC (+extensions)

-Any format (combining the 3 aspects above) may be represented by an IRI, or an opaque string if no IRI exists or can be minted.
+Any format (combining the 3 aspects above) may be represented by an IRI in the protocol, or an opaque string if no IRI exists or can be minted.

 ## Announcing Support for Metadata Formats